June 25

 Other Options

-You don't need to stick to skillet pan or sauté pan; there are as many types of pans available as you could possibly need to round out your collection.
-You can find other, similar pans that might serve you just as well, if not better.
+You don't need to stick to these two options.
+There are as many types of pans available as you could possibly need to round out your collection.
 Here are a few options.

 Chef's Pan